'All Of This Panic Could Have Been Prevented': Author Max Brooks On COVID-19

 On the task forces that plan for situations like this

 I can tell you that the federal government has multiple layers of disaster preparedness who are always training, always planning, always preparing, regardless of how much their budget gets cut.
-I have toured the CDC and I've seen all their plans.
+I have toured the CDC, and I've seen all their plans.
 I have witnessed what was called a "vibrant response."
 This is the homeland nuclear attack scenario, which was a coordination of FEMA, the Army, the National Guard, state and local officials, all working together in a massive war game to prepare us for a nuke.
 I have also witnessed what was called a "hurricane rehearsal of concept drill," where not only did the same players come in, but also bringing in our allies from Canada and Mexico.
 So I have seen that we have countless dedicated professionals who think about this constantly and they're ready to go.
 And they have not been activated.

 On why these task forces haven't been activated yet